shibaone/shibadrop/README.md

 ### Foundry Tests

-SeaDrop also includes a suite of fuzzing tests written in solidity with Foundry.
+ShibaDrop also includes a suite of fuzzing tests written in solidity with Foundry.

 To install Foundry (assuming a Linux or macOS system):